GoogleCloudPlatform/community/archived/compute-managed-instance-groups-dashboard/index.md

 ### Initialization and authentication using gapi

-Once the user opens the page, Angular's `ng-init` embeded in the [`body` element of *index.html*][index] runs our `initialize()` function from [*main-controller.js*][main-controller].
+Once the user opens the page, Angular's `ng-init` embedded in the [`body` element of *index.html*][index] runs our `initialize()` function from [*main-controller.js*][main-controller].